EFAP Section 3

 1. More than one meeting may be needed.

-2. Please notify Food Assistance of the meeting date(s) once they are set and let us know if you need a Food Assistance team member to attend.
+2. Please notify Food Assistance (FA) of the meeting date(s) and time(s) once they are set and let us know if you need a FA team member to attend.

-2. Sending Biennial Meeting invitations out to current EFAP providers and Interested Parties.
+2. Sending Biennial Meeting invitations and other applicable forms out to current EFAP providers and Interested Parties.

-2. Providing interested parties with the EFAP Biennial Meeting Presentation Guidelines for Interested Parties (AGR6-2503-010).
+2. Provide interested parties with the EFAP Biennial Meeting Presentation Guidelines for Interested Parties (AGR6-2503-010).

-3. Providing any other information that is relevant for organizations to know prior to the Biennial Meeting.
+3. Provide any other information that is relevant for organizations to know prior to the Biennial Meeting.

 4. Maintain an RSVP list.

 3. Determining eligibility of new Food Banks and Food Pantries that are interested in being considered for participation in EFAP prior to the Biennial Meeting.
-See Section 2.4 Interested Parties and Section 5 Eligibility Criteria and Capabilities.
+See Section 2.4, Interested Parties and Section 5, Eligibility Criteria.

-1. Food Assistance determines the eligibility of new Lead Agencies that are interested in being considered for participation in EFAP.
+1. FA determines the eligibility of new Lead Agencies that are interested in being considered for participation in EFAP.

-2. Food Assistance will provide the current Lead Agency with contact information for any eligible organizations that have notified Food Assistance of their interest to be considered for a Lead Agency role.
+2. FA will provide the current Lead Agency with contact information for any eligible organizations that have notified FA of their interest to be considered for a Lead Agency role.

 5. Review the EFAP Biennial Meeting Minutes Tool (AGR-2396).